-Do you every come out to colleges?
+Do you every come out to schools and colleges?

-One of the Trust's education officers can come and talk at your college or university but the wolves stay at home.
-Trust education officers will usually travel around 40 miles maximum and costs will vary.
+One of the Trust's education officers can come and talk at your school or college but the wolves stay at home.
+Trust education officers will travel around 40 miles maximum and costs will vary.
+As we are very busy a visit may be dependent on if we have time to come to you.